 Treasurer – The Treasurer of the Employee Forum is responsible for its financial policies and procedures and controls the Employee Forum’s funds.
 The Treasurer shall make monthly financial reports to the Executive Committee and quarterly financial reports to the Employee Forum.
 The Treasurer shall approve all non-personnel-related expenditures of funds from Employee Forum accounts.

 Parliamentarian – The Parliamentarian of the Employee Forum advises the presiding officer and other officers, committees, and members on matters of parliamentary procedure.
 The Parliamentarian is elected for one three-year term by the full Forum.
 The Parliamentarian shall have no voting rights.

 A call for nominations will be made at the April Employee Forum meeting.
 Delegates are encouraged to nominate others or themselves.
 The Membership & Assignments Committee shall present a slate of nominees for each office at the May meeting.
 Candidates and nominators will each have five minutes to speak.
 Further nominations may be made from the floor during the June meeting.

 Elections are held during the June meeting.
-A candidate must win a majority vote to gain election.
+A candidate must win a majority vote to be elected.

-Monthly Employee Forum meetings are held on the first working Wednesday of each month.
-They are conducted in the Pleasants Family Assembly room of the Wilson Library at 9:15 am.
-Delegates take their place at the table with a nametag that is provided.
+Monthly Employee Forum meetings are held on the first working Wednesday of each month (with a few exceptions on weeks with university holidays).
+They are typically conducted via Zoom at 9:15 am.

 During the meeting, delegates must be recognized by the Chair to speak.
 Delegates should identify themselves by name and division before speaking.